Cosimplicial monoids and deformation theory of tensor categories: Introduction

 \subsection{Acknowledgment}

 This paper had a rather long life.
 The work started in 2016, when the authors met in Max Planck Institute for Mathematics (Bonn, Germany) at the Program on Higher Structures in Geometry and Physics.
 It is due to the ineffectiveness of the second author in managing his ever increasing load that it took four years to do the final polishing.
 The authors thank the Max Planck Institute for the opportunity to work together.
-The first author would also like to thank the Max Planck Institute for hospitality during the year of 2020, crucial for completion of the paper.
+The first author would also like to thank L'IHES for hospitality during January-February of 2020, crucial for completion of the paper.
 The second author is partially supported by the Simons Foundation.
-The authors are grateful to Andre Joyal and Maxim Kontsevich for illuminating discussions and explanations.
+The authors are grateful to Andr\'e Joyal and Maxim Kontsevich for illuminating discussions and explanations and Andrey Lazarev and Martin Markl for useful references.